 Bigger is not always better!

-It’s a serious mistake to buy more air conditioning capacity than you need.
-For example, a larger A/C will cost more to operate and give you less comfort.
+Bigger is not always better when planning for a new central air installation for your home.
+Don’t make the mistake of buying more capacity than you need.
+A larger A/C will actually cost more to operate and make you less comfortable.
 Why?
-Because it will have short “on” and “off” periods, allowing too wide a temperature range.
-The short “on” periods of an oversize air conditioner will prevent it from removing enough humidity from your home, an important part of its function.
+Because it will have short “on” and “off” periods, allowing too wide a humidity range.
+The short “on” periods of an oversized air conditioner will prevent it from removing enough humidity from your home which is an important part of its function.
 An air conditioner that’s too big will result in clamminess and mold formation.

 A bigger air conditioner is more powerful but not better for your home.
 Here’s why… when an air conditioning system runs, it does two jobs.
 It lowers the temperature of the air, and it removes moisture from the air.
 In order to remove moisture from the air, the air conditioning system needs to run for a certain amount of time until this is accomplished.
 While the air conditioner is running and the blower motor is pushing air over the indoor coil, or the evaporator, the air temperature will drop.
 As a result, water vapor will condense on the evaporator coil.

 This occurs in oversized air conditioners too.
 However, oversized air conditioners don’t run long enough to satisfy the humidity issue because they satisfy the temperature set on the thermostat quickly and then shut off.
 The short cycling of the air conditioner does not remove enough humidity in the home and adds wear and tear on the air conditioner.
 It may mean that you need a c service more frequently, adding to your overall operating expense.
 An air conditioning system that’s too large or too powerful for your home can waste money, energy and can contribute to your air conditioner icing up .